stdmk/jtelebot/Readme.md

 /delay - delayed execution of commands

+/json - json validation and formatting

+/xml - xml validation and formatting

 ### Properties
 **telegramBotApiToken**
 You must specify the bot api token in the file properties.properties.